The Best Sales Advice (Your Team Will Actually See)

 We’ve partnered up with sales industry thought leaders Aaron Ross from Predictable Revenue, John Barrows of JBarrows.com, and Trish Bertuzzi from the Bridge Group to bring you expert advice right into your office on Hoopla TV Channels.
 Keeping sales reps and managers alike engaged and motivated year-round is now easier (and less costly) than ever.

 Hoopla’s Tips & Tricks feature consists of professionally produced clips that display as new automated content for Hoopla Channels and change over time.
 Tips shuffle through your channel to keep ideas fresh and reps engaged, making your salespeople even better at what they do.

-Here are a few examples (or see it in action in a demo channel):
+Here are a few examples (or see it in action via a live demo):

 - Never “touch base” or “check in.”
 Start every conversation off with “The reason for my call is…” If you can’t finish that sentence, you should not be making that call.

 – John Barrows

 - Be pleasantly persistent.
 Don’t be afraid to follow up on your follow-ups; just do it in friendly ways.
 The only way you’ll be annoying is actually being annoying.

 – Aaron Ross